5 INDUSTRY TIPS FOR INCREASING PROFITS THIS CHRISTMAS

 You’ve heard of a hamper basket or hamper box, so why not a hamper bag?

-Bags for Life are traditionally marketed as shoppers.
+Fabric Bags are traditionally marketed as shoppers.
 Yet more and more customers are using them to turn their goods into an economical hamper.

 Bags are cheaper than premium wicker, so they offer retailers an extra price point too.
 Depending on the content and the bag you choose, bags can either fulfil one of these price points or all three.